rare-magma/aemet-exporter/README.md

 - `INFLUXDB_API_TOKEN` should be the influxdb API token value.
   - This token should have write access to the `BUCKET` defined above.
 - `AEMET_API_KEY` should be the AEMET API key requested in the AEMET OpenData's [website](https://opendata.aemet.es/centrodedescargas/altaUsuario?)
-- `AEMET_WEATHER_STATION_CODE` should be the numeric code assigned to the weather station.
+- `AEMET_WEATHER_STATION_CODE` should be the alphanumeric code assigned to the weather station.
 Can be found in AEMET OpenData's [website](https://opendata.aemet.es/centrodedescargas/productosAEMET?)
 "Seleccione una estación" dropdown.

 ## Troubleshooting